BrianVianaC7/Animaland/README.md

 # Animaland
-Educational software for kindergartens that provides information and reproduces sounds of animals, along with an interactive game aiming to develop communication and relationship with their surroundings, as well as helping to increase short-term memory
+Educational software for kindergartens that provides information and reproduces sounds of animals, along with an interactive game aiming to develop communication and relationship with their surroundings, as well as helping to increase short-term memory.

-\nIMPORTANT
+IMPORTANT
 THE COMPLETE PROJECT IS IN THE .zip